Farzana Alam Piya, Research Assistant

 1980’s fashion was about power dressing, about showing confidence.
 More female than ever were going to work then.
 Their dressing style emphasized on heavily padded shoulders, strong colors, big hair & spiky pointed shoes.
 Jewellery was big and bold.
 Logos were shown on the clothes and bags.
 After the anti-fashion hippie look of last decade, designer label made a comeback.
 Female, who had no office, were influenced by the singer like Madonna.
 The punk look was another reaction.
 Punks wore ripped tartan, Doc Martin boots and Mohawk hairstyle, with one stripe of hair running down their heads.

 20th Century, fashion in 20th century went from strict corseted dresses to the “anything goes” attitude of today.
 In 1900, most men wore suits and everyone wore a hat when they went to public.
 The jazz age flapper of the 1920s got rid of all those restrictions in order to have fun.
 Two world wars led to ups and down in how fun and frivolous cloths could be.
 There was a golden age of beautiful evening gowns (formal dresses) for women in 1940s and 1950s.
+Even today, you can find those authentic styles in evening dresses like these.
 In the 60s, swinging London trendsetters brought in the super short miniskirt and futuristic fashion.
 The 70s was a time of hippie cloths and the era of disco.
 The 1980s was a time of “conspicuous consumption”, which meant showing off your money and status.
 The five fashion capitals are London, New York, Tokyo, Paris and Milan

 What goes way, comes around — this line is so true in the era of fashion.
 When a customer purchases and wears a style, the style is considered accepted.
 The acceptance leads the style to become fashion.
 Thus, the styles of 1900s, with a little modification, have come back and started all over, in 21st century.